Combe Martin History Homepage

 Combe Martin's very long A399 trunk road that runs through several streets in the village, is not really the longest street in England, or Britain.

 Stewkley High Street, Buckinghamshire, is two miles long.
 King Street, Aberdeen, is just over two miles long.
-Sorry.
-However, we still have the Guinness World Record.
+Combe Martin still has its Guinness World Record for the longest street party.

 Combe Martin's 'Strawberry Boat'